 Deirdre L. Wade, KC, is a partner in the Saint John office of Cox & Palmer.
 She was called to the New Brunswick Bar in 1988 after completing her education at the University of New Brunswick.
 Deirdre was appointed the designation of Queen’s Counsel (now King’s Counsel) in 2005 and joined Cox & Palmer after many years as a partner with the former firm Barry Spalding.

-Deirdre enjoys a diverse litigation practice with an emphasis on advising insurers, particularly specialized risk insurers, and insureds, on insurance coverage and duty to defend issues in all areas of insurance including commercial general liability, automobile, property, environmental, professional liability, hospital liability, and directors and officer’s liability.
+Deirdre enjoys a diverse litigation practice with an emphasis on advising insurers, particularly specialized risk insurers, and insureds, on insurance coverage and duty to defend issues in all areas of insurance including commercial general liability, automobile, property, environmental, cyber liability, professional liability, hospital liability, and directors and officer’s liability.

 Deirdre is married and has one son.
-In her spare time, she enjoys running, cooking, entertaining, book clubs, fashion blogs and travel.
+In her spare time, she enjoys cooking, entertaining, book clubs, fashion blogs and travel.